Entebbe (film): Production

 On 11 February 2016, it was announced that José Padilha would next direct Entebbe for Working Title Films and StudioCanal, from a script by Gregory Burke.
 On 29 July 2016, Rosamund Pike, Daniel Brühl and Vincent Cassel joined to play the lead roles in the film, with Cassel ultimately not participating.

 Principal photography on the film began on 14 November 2016 in Malta, and production also took place in the U.K. During filming, a plane landed at Malta International Airport as a result of a real hijacking and scenes of passengers exiting after negotiations had succeeded were used in the movie.
+An old PIA Airbus A310 was reportedly purchased by the film crew with the price of USD 200,000, then repainted in the colors of the plane involved in the incident for use in the film.
+However, a 2020 lawsuit filed by PIA accused the airline's CEO Bernd Hildenbrand of arbitrarily selling the plane to Germany to embezzle public funds.

 The film features extensive footage of the noted Batsheva Dance Company, dancing to a modern version of the traditional Jewish song Echad Mi Yodea.
 One of the characters in the film is a dancer in the troupe, and the dance is shown as the film opens and then throughout the film, intercut with portions of the narrative.